Commodity trade amidst volatility created by the trade war

 Soft commodities are traded in spot and futures where the products can be bought or sold immediately, and investors can create the spot price for buy or sell orders.
 The price may change immediately in the liquid markets as new prices enter the marketplace.

-In such trades, people deal with contracts to sell or buy at a specific price and traders roll over their positions or close early to gain profits.
+In such trades, people deal with contracts to sell or buy at a specific price, and traders roll over their positions or close early to gain profits.

-There are many advantages where traders can get exposure to such markets without buying in shares, ETFs, or futures.
+There are many advantages where traders can get exposure to such markets without buying shares, ETFs, or futures.